 You don’t need to be alone in all this.
 In fact, you don’t deserve to be.
 Feel free to ask those you trust for help.

-Open up to your husband and tell him how you really feel if you’re not coping or need a bit of a breather.
+Open up to your partner and tell him how you really feel if you’re not coping or need a bit of a breather.
 Make a schedule together and figure out who does what – after all, you’re in this parenting thing together.

 Family, friends, and even hired babysitters are also good backup help should you need it.